MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-discovery-faq.md

 You may notice differences between the number of listed devices under "can be onboarded" in the device inventory, "onboard to Microsoft Defender for Endpoint" security recommendation, and "devices to onboard" dashboard widget.

  The security recommendation and the dashboard widget are for devices that are stable in the network; excluding ephemeral devices, guest devices and others.
-The idea is to recommend on persistent devices, that also imply on the overall security score of the organization.
+The idea is to recommend on persistent devices that also imply on the overall security score of the organization.

 ## Can I onboard unmanaged devices that were found?